Simon Spencer (producer)

 Spencer started his career in theatre before joining BBC Television and working mainly in Light Entertainment.
 He later went freelance and moved into children's television, for which he has received three BAFTA nominations as director and producer.

-Spencer is writer and producer of a new British musical Are You As Nervous As I Am? that will premiere in London in October 2022.
-The creative team includes composer Leighton James House and lyricist Shaun McKenna.
+Spencer is writer and producer of a new British musical Are You As Nervous As I Am? that premièred in London in October 2022.
+The creative team included composer Leighton James House and lyricist Shaun McKenna.

 Early career

 In 1977, Spencer began his career as an assistant stage manager at the Mercury Theatre in Colchester.
 He later became a puppeteer at the DaSilva Puppet Company, which was unique in its position as Britain's largest and most successful unsubsidised puppet company.
 During that time, Spencer performed with shadow puppets, bunraku puppets, rod puppets and marionettes.

 Spencer was appointed deputy stage manager and then stage manager at the Torch Theatre in Pembrokeshire, Wales.
 At that time he was the UK's youngest repertory theatre stage manager.
 Spencer joined BBC Television in 1983 as a Floor Assistant.